hashkat/hashkat/docs/input.md

 barabasi_connections:  100
 ```

-If **use_barabasi** is set to 'true', the number of follows an agent may make in a network simulation is limited to the value given.
+Note: if **use_barabasi** is set to 'true', the number of follows an agent may make in a network simulation is limited to the value given.

-For a **Classic Barabasi** configuration, set this value equal to 1.
+For a Classic Barabasi configuration, set this value equal to 1.

-For a **Non-Classic Barabasi** configuration, set this value greater than 1.
+For a Non-Classic Barabasi configuration, set this value greater than 1.

 #### Barabasi Exponent